Build verdict · 9/10— Filed 13 April, 2026

 The whole product, file-based and local.
 SQLite on disk, single-file backup.
 Runs offline, no external dependencies.
 Desktop app for macOS with native performance.

 Plug in Claude Code, Gemini CLI, or Codex CLI — whichever agent you already trust.
-MIT licensed; clone the repo and run it yourself.
+MIT licensed; download the DMG and run it yourself.

 Edition II